-How could we have done it differently?
-The lesson that the 2007 exercise has taught us is that even though models do serve us satisfactorily most of the time, there will be times that they fail us, and they may even fail us spectacularly.
-It is on these occasions that probabilities do not provide reliable assessment of, or confidence about, the outcomes.
-Relying on them provides a false sense of security that can lead to wrong policy decisions.
-The problem is that the moments at which standard models fail us are moments of crisis and are not known in advance.
-And importantly, it is difficult to distinguish between times that models serve us well and times that they don't.
-What does this mean for policy making or more generally for decision making?
+However, probabilities are measures of frequencies of events that have happened in the past, and therefore, in real time we are not necessarily confident that they represent accurate descriptions of the future.
+What does this mean for policy making?
 How can we evaluate confidence in these decisions?
 In this paper we provide an info-gap approach to decision making under Knightian uncertainty.
 With the aid of a simplified bank loan allocation example we will describe how the decision problem is handled in the presence of Knightian uncertainty.
 The info-gap approach will allow the bank to rank different portfolios in a way that it can pick those that provide satisfactory outcomes for the greatest range of adverse future contingencies.
 Robustness provides a measure of confidence.